 After removing the non-negative cross term, we get:

-Thus, taking the maximum value from above, we can state a simple graph with nn vertices and kk components can have at most, ElE_l elements as stated below:
+Thus, taking the maximum value from above, we can state a simple graph with vertices and components can have at most, elements as stated below:

 Hence the theorem.